Rajneesh04/rateBook/readme.md

 name         url             verb    description
 ---------------------------------------
-INDEX       /camp            GET     display all campgrounds CREATE      /camp            POST    manipulate the database to create new campground NEW         /camp/new        GET     show form to add new campground SHOW        /camp/:id        GET     show more info about one campground EDIT        /camp/:id/edit   GET     shows form to edit the preexisting camps UPDATE      /camp/:id        PUT     manipulate the database to update prexisting camps
+INDEX       /book            GET     display all books CREATE      /book            POST    manipulate the database to create new books NEW         /book/new        GET     show form to add new books SHOW        /book/:id        GET     show more info about one books EDIT        /book/:id/edit   GET     shows form to edit the preexisting book UPDATE      /book/:id        PUT     manipulate the database to update prexisting book

-DESTROY     /camp/:id        DELETE  manipulate the database to delete the camp
+DESTROY     /camp/:id        DELETE  manipulate the database to delete the book

 CRUD - create read update remove